 When WE say “care for,” we mean treating it right so it will last a lifetime of adventures - and still be around to help tell the stories.
 Here’s how:

+2. Watch out for the heat.
 Do not put waxed canvas in a dryer, and do not try to clean it with hot water!
 Extreme heat will break down the wax coating.
-While it’s of course fine to bring your waxed canvas bag on a hike in the hot sun, you may notice the material softening.
+While it’s, of course, fine to bring your waxed canvas bag on a hike in the hot sun, you may notice the material softening.
 This is not a concern, and the material will return to normal when it’s back at room temperature.
 But, on that note, take care to not leave your waxed canvas bag or jacket in your hot car all summer long.

 3. Re-wax when needed.
 Over time, you may find the wax coating beginning to thin, or notice spots where the waterproofing has broken down.
 You can restore your bag or jacket by re-waxing it.
 This is a simple process which only requires a bar or tin of wax and a hair dryer to help soften the wax when applying.
 You can find details on how to re-wax a canvas bag here.